 Since the day her body went devastatingly limp, I have gained more time and capacity for the inner reception of Christ’s love.
 This I know: What could possibly draw any two people closer than the Lord himself—and the shared eternal love of the almighty One, which produces the most life-altering experience of all?

 My nearness with my stillborn daughter does not come from thinking her “spirit lives on with us”—for I believe she is literally with the Lord (Luke 23:43).
 Closeness is not out of a belief she looks down on us from above—the Scriptures do not reveal her activities at present.
-And I do not sense a bond with her because I somehow see appearing in the world around me signs or symbols that I interpret to be from her—for it is the Lord, not my daughter, whom I can be sure communes with me.
-Rather, the Lord and his love unite us—his love forever evidenced by the cross (Romans 5:6-8).
+And I do not sense a bond with her because I somehow see appearing in the world around me signs or symbols that I interpret to be from her—for the Lord, not my daughter, I am sure communes with me, and that through his Word.
+The Lord and his love unite us—his love forever evidenced by the cross (Romans 5:6-8).

 Death, an enemy, separates relationships; physical death separates us from each other.
 But closer to the core, spiritual death has already separated us from God—the source of life and love.
 Being joined one day with my daughter will happen as a result of a more primary truth: reunion with fellow man is the result of being fully united together, one day, to Christ.